A Complete Guide to Preschool Progress Reports

 • Recognizing and naming colors

-Your report’s design will depend on what you're reporting, how many items are on your checklist, and how often you report.
-Here are a few templates to consider:
+Common preschool progress report examples include daily reports for routine tracking, quarterly reports for long-term skill assessment, and specialized skills reports focusing on specific developmental milestones.
+Your report’s design will depend on what you report, how many items are on your checklist, and how often you report.
+Here are three templates to consider:

 Daily preschool progress report